niklas2810/stencil-type-issue/readme.md

 1. Install dependencies: `npm i`.
 2. I've included a script to make the build process quicker: `python loop.py 10` (this builds the project 10 times and checks the types directory each time).

 Please note: The types are generated sometimes.
 In my experience, the chance for the types to not be generated is around 50%.
-All **breaking** cases always break in the first 5 attempts (usually in the first two), all **working** cases work at least 20 consecutive attempts.
+All **breaking** cases usually break in the first 5 attempts, all **working** cases worked in at least 20 consecutive attempts.